 Design Patterns, pt.
 2

 This week we’ll talk about two structural patterns (Singleton and Factory) as well as two behavioral patterns (Strategy and Command).
+We finish with Dependency Injection.
+While this was not part of the original 23 patterns, it is used througout most advanced frameworks, and is closely linked to singleton and factory.

 Singleton